GeorgiaCharalampous/SpiceMate/README.md

 ./DemoDriver
 ```
 # Documentation <a name="doc" />
-For fully annotated and easier to read documentation you can find our online document here -> https://georgiacharalampous.github.io/SpiceMate/annotated.html
+For a fully annotated and easy to read documentation you can find our online document here -> https://georgiacharalampous.github.io/SpiceMate/annotated.html

+# Sponsorship & Funding <a name="spon" />
+We are extremely greateful to RS Components and the GU68 Engineering Trust for providing us with the funds that enabled us to bring our idea into reality.

 # Media Engagement <a name="media" />
 ## Social Media Channels: <a name="channels" />